 Brightmark, the global waste solutions company, today announced that a life cycle analysis of its plastics renewal technology has revealed that its proprietary, pyrolysis-based process produces 39%-139% fewer greenhouse gas emissions than equivalent products made from virgin materials.
 The data collection was conducted by the Georgia Institute of Technology with analysis by Environmental Clarity, Inc.

 The life cycle analysis revealed that plastics renewal provides 82% energy use savings, 46% water use savings, and a 39%-139% reduction in carbon footprint.
-The technology’s carbon footprint benefit was further found to be directly correlated to the extent which a given country relied on incineration as a waste disposal method: In Europe, where 50% of plastics are incinerated, plastics renewal’s carbon footprint improvement jumps to 139% compared to equivalent virgin products.
+The technology’s carbon footprint benefit was further found to be directly correlated to the extent to which a given country relied on incineration as a waste disposal method: In Europe, where 50% of plastics are incinerated, plastics renewal’s carbon footprint improvement jumps to 139% compared to equivalent virgin products.

 “We commissioned this life cycle analysis so that we had total clarity on the environmental benefits offered by plastics renewal,” said Bob Powell, CEO, and Founder of Brightmark.
 “These are massive savings, and we’ll seek to continue improving our environmental impact as our work advances.
 Plastics renewal is a world-changing technology, and it keeps our natural resources in use via the circle economy, while reducing our need for fossil fuel extraction and slashing climate change emissions.”

 The Brightmark life cycle analysis included three groups of activities: plastics renewal and supply chain; the resulting avoided waste management system because of recycling; and the cradle-to-gate production of equivalent chemical products that would have to be made if recycling of waste plastics did not occur.